ionic-team/ionic-site/docs/nightly/api/directive/ionNavBar/index.md

 We can add buttons depending on the currently visible view using
 <a href="/docs/nightly/api/directive/ionNavButtons/"><code>ionNavButtons</code></a>.

-Add an [animation class](/docs/components#animations) to the element via the `animation` attribute to enable animated changing of titles (recommended: 'nav-title-slide-ios7').

 Note that the ion-nav-bar element will only work correctly if your content has an ionView around it.